-The Orwell Prizes are Britain’s most prestigious prizes for political writing.
-Every year, we award prizes for the work which comes closest to George Orwell’s ambition ‘to make political writing into an art’.
+The Orwell Prizes aim to encourage good writing, reporting and thinking about politics.
+Every year since 1993, we have awarded prizes for books and journalism which come closest to George Orwell’s ambition ‘to make political writing into an art’.

-But we do much more: The Orwell Foundation, which awards the prizes, is a registered charity (number 1161563) dedicated to promoting public understanding of and interest in politics and current affairs through free public events and various other projects.
+The Orwell Foundation, which awards the Prizes, is a charity dedicated to promoting public understanding of and interest in politics and current affairs through free public events and various other projects.
 As the only website officially sanctioned by the Orwell Estate, we also publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog) and articles about Orwell as well as other online resources.

-At the moment, the Foundation awards three Prizes:
+At the moment, the Foundation awards four Prizes each year:

 - The Orwell Prize for Journalism